Nettas/volterra-eks-vk8s-guide/README.rst

 .. figure:: _figures/aws_cli_config_3.png

-`1.7` Enter the **User name** for the new user.
-Note that this is the sign-in name for AWS.
+`1.7` Enter the user name **cli-user** for the new user.
+Note that this is the sign-in name for AWS Cli.
 After that select the type of access the user will have.
 For this flow, let's select **Programmatic access**.
-This creates an access key ID and secret access key for the AWS API, CLI, SDK for each user.
+This creates an **Access key ID** and **Secret access key**.
 You can view or download the access keys when you get to the Final page.
 Move on to set up permissions by clicking **Next: Permissions**.

 .. figure:: _figures/aws_cli_config_4.png

 `1.8` There are three permission options available, but for this flow let's select **Attach existing policies directly**.
 This will show a list of the AWS managed and customer managed policies in your account.
-Tick **DemoEKSClusterPolicy** to apply to the new user.
+Paste **DemoEKSClusterPolicy** to the Search Box and tick it to apply to the new user.
 Click **Next: Tags** to move on.

 .. figure:: _figures/aws_cli_config_5.png